-Air New Zealand is launching direct flights from Auckland to Buenos Aires in December, so they invited me to scoot over (on LAN via Santiago for a layover, I lament) to check out some of the best things to do there.
+Air New Zealand now flies from Auckland to Buenos Aires, so they invited me to scoot over to check out some of the best things to do there.

 Here are my picks for the first time visitor to Buenos Aires: